dawood23/CureMD-Bootcamp/Docker/README.md

 ```

-Or just use the docker-compose.prod.yml that i have uploaded on this repo and run this command.
+Or just use the docker-compose.prod.yml that i have uploaded on this repo and run this command in the project root (The Docker Folder).

 ```
 docker compose -f docker-compose.prod.yml --env-file .env up -d